XRX (web application architecture)

 In software development XRX is a web application architecture based on XForms, REST and XQuery.
 XRX applications store data on both the web client and on the web server in XML format and do not require a translation between data formats.
 XRX is considered a simple and elegant application architecture due to the minimal number of translations needed to transport data between client and server systems.
 The XRX architecture is also tightly coupled to W3C standards (CSS, XHTML 2.0, XPath, XML Schema) to ensure XRX applications will be robust in the future.
 Because XRX applications leverage modern declarative languages on the client and functional languages on the server they are designed to empower non-developers who are not familiar with traditional imperative languages such as JavaScript, Java or .Net.

 Overview of XRX

 XRX is a zero translation application architecture that uses XML to store data in the client web browser, on the application server and in the database server.
-It is because each of these layers use XML as the same structural data model that XRX applications do not have to translate data structures to and from both object and relational data structures.
+It is because each of these layers uses XML as the same structural data model that XRX applications do not have to translate data structures to and from both object and relational data structures.
 Because of the lack of need for translation, XRX is considered to have a clean and elegant design.
 The XRX web application architecture allows developers to focus on the business problem and not the translation problem.
 XRX benefits from several advances in software technology: